dnbrn/demoLang/README.md

 # From exampleLang to demoLang

 This is an updated extended version of [exampleLang](https://github.com/mal-lang/exampleLang) used for demonstration purposes in my Master's thesis.
+The following two files are where the main changes were made:
+* src/main/mal/demoLang.mal
+* src/test/java/org/dnbrn/demoLang/test/TestError.java

 # exampleLang